Pragya-Ghosh/Pragya-Ghosh/README.md

 # About Me 👋
 Hi!
 My name is **Pragya Ghosh**, and I'm currently pursuing my B.Tech. in Computer Science Engineering at KIIT.
 I'm passionate about harnessing the power of data science and AI-- and find data-driven solutions to address some of our most pressing epidemiological challenges today.

-# Skills
+# Technical Skills
-- Python and R programming
+- Programming Languages: Java, Python and R
+- Statistical Analysis
 - Mathematical Modelling
-- Statistical Analysis

-# Code Collections
+# My Repositories
-This section is divided into several subsections.
-Each subsection contains link to list of work products or programs that are well tested and verified.
+Here you will find a curated selection of my projects that highlight my skills and interests.
+Each section contains links to lists of work products or programs that are well-tested and verified.

 ## Skills Section
-Each of the following links provides a list of programs that fall under their respective subsection.
+Each of the following links will direct you to a list of programs that fall under their respective subsection.

 ### Statistical Skills
 - [Visualization (Charting Techniques)](https://github.com/Pragya-Ghosh/Visuals-List)